 One thousand low-income mothers and their newborns were recruited in several ethnically and geographically diverse communities.

-To understand how poverty reduction affects children’s development and family life, quantitative data will be collected on or around the children’s first, second, and third birthdays.
+To understand how poverty reduction affects children’s development and family life, quantitative data will be collected on or around the children’s first, second, third, and fourth birthdays.
 Each wave of data collection will capture:

 Aspects of family life hypothesized to be affected by poverty, including parent stress, family expenditures, family routines, parents’ time use and parenting practices, and child care arrangements.